wbnns/learnhowtocode/deep-dives/ruby/project-event-manager.md

 meaning_of_life = 42

+question =
-question = "The Answer to the Ultimate Question of Life, the Universe, and Everything is <%= meaning_of_life %>" template = ERB.new question
+  'The Answer to the Ultimate Question of Life, the Universe, and Everything is <%= meaning_of_life %>' template = ERB.new question

 results = template.result(binding)